jpulakka/differentialpressureprobe/README.md

 ## Implementation

 All this is just some supporting circuitry around the fabulous Sensirion SDP series sensor, which detects pressure difference via temperature measurement of a continuous gas stream through the sensor.
-Yes, **gas flows through the sensor**.
+Yes, **air flows through the sensor**.
 Appropriate for many applications, but not all.

 From the SDP816-125Pa datasheet, we immediately see two things:
 1. Sensitivity (V/Pa) depends on Vdd, known as "ratiometric" analog output.